 What is Duct Sealing?

 Companies that do duct cleaning can also seal your ducts.
 What does that do for you?
-It closes up small holes in your ducts and makes your system more efficient.
-There are pro and con arguments as to whether this works.
+In theory it closes up small holes in your ducts and improves the systems energy efficiency and may lower your energy costs.
+There are pro and con arguments as to whether this actually improves the efficiency of your hvac system and provides measurable benefits.
 Do your research.
+In short, home owners beware.